GeorgeLeithead/LiLo_Public/README.md

 - Real-time market information.
 Including positive and negative price change highlighting, market 24hr price highs and lows, 1hr and 24hr percentage changes along with trading volume.
 - Real-time currency charting from [TradingView](https://uk.tradingview.com/).
 - Simplified currency ordering.
-- Easily use the last price in your order.
+- Easily use the last price in order creation.
-- Easily generate a ladder order between the start and end price for a given number of 'rungs', linearly applied for a contract quantity.
+- Easily generate ladder orders between the start and end price for a given number of 'rungs', linearly applied for a contract quantity.
 - Quickly review and edit any orders
 - Recieve automatic notifications of application updates for easy updates.